-Select the duration for the video transition effect in seconds and frames.
-The same duration will automatically apply to the audio transition effect.
+- Select a pair of transition effects. - Enter the duration for the transition effect (other than Cut) in seconds and frames in the Effect Duration field.
+The same duration will automatically apply to the video and the audio transition effects. - 3.
+For Wipe effect, select Left to Right or Right to Left.